Mars Desert Research Station: Crews

 MDRS crews traditionally consist of six people who volunteer for one of the two-week shifts or crew rotations available during the northern hemisphere's winter months.
 The field season ends in the northern spring due to the desert heat.
 Crews pay their own transportation expenses to and from the designated assembly place from where they are transported to and from MDRS.
 As volunteers, the crews are not paid for their participation in a crew rotation at the station.
 The crews usually consist of a mix of scientists, astronomers, physicists, biologists, geologists, engineers, and the occasional journalist.
 Each crew member is usually assigned a role, such as: commander, executive officer, health and safety officer, crew biologist, crew geologist or chief engineer.

 Crew commanders are responsible for the entire crew and operations.
-Their responsibilities include maintaining a structured stream of information from the crew to mission support, establishing the agenda for each day (EVAs, maintenance, cooking, cleaning, etc.), and holding morning and evening meetings with all crew members.
+Their responsibilities include maintaining a structured stream of information from the crew to mission support, establishing the agenda for each day (extra-vehicular activities, maintenance, cooking, cleaning, etc.), and holding morning and evening meetings with all crew members.
 The executive officer's duty is to act as the second in command during the mission, and to act as the commander in the event the commander is incapacitated or unavailable.
-The crew geologist and crew biologist work together to establish and accomplish the scientific goals of the mission, which include developing the geology and biology goals for the mission as well as planning field EVAs and subsequent laboratory work to achieve those goals.
+The crew geologist and crew biologist work together to establish and accomplish the scientific goals of the mission, which include developing the geology and biology goals for the mission as well as planning field extra-vehicular activities and subsequent laboratory work to achieve those goals.
 Both the crew geologist and crew biologist work with the remote science team (RST) during all stages of the mission.
 The Chief Engineer is responsible for maintaining all systems necessary for routine Habitat operations.
 These include the power, water, ATV and GreenHab systems.